 - In a small bowl add mayonnaise (2/3 cup), lemon juice (2 tablespoons), salt (1/2 teaspoon), and sugar (1 tablespoon) and whisk until well combined.

 - In a medium bowl add carrots (4 cups), pineapple (1 (20-ounce) can), raisins (1 cup), and pecans (1 cup).
-Pour mayonnaise mixture over carrots and toss until well combined.
+Pour the mayonnaise mixture over the carrots and toss until well combined.
 Wrap salad with plastic wrap and refrigerate for at least 30 minutes.
 Toss before serving.
 Add a few tablespoons of mayonnaise if too much of the dressing has been absorbed.
 Garnish, if desired, with minced parsley (1 tablespoon).

 Reader Interactions